 Loans through this program are available for a maximum of 48 hours during the week or 72 hours over a weekend, based on equipment availability.

 All AV equipment loans are free.
 A five dollar late fee per item you will be assessed each day a loan exceeds the duration noted during check-out.
-If a laptop is returned late, you will be assessed a late fee of $5.00 per hour, with a maximum of $25 per day.
+If a laptop is returned late, you will be assessed a late fee of $25 per day.

 Other than normal wear and tear, the student is responsible for returning all equipment in the same condition as it was received.
 Students will be held financially responsible for any lost, stolen, or damaged equipment.
 In the case of lost or damaged equipment, the student will complete a Damage/Loss Assessment Fee form.
 The borrower will be responsible to pay the replacement cost of equipment not returned or returned equipment that is damaged beyond repair.
 Costs assessed against the borrower will be treated as any other debt owed to the University, and failure to pay as required may result in loss of student privileges and benefits.In case of a theft of the equipment, the borrower must present a copy of the Police Report stating the conditions of the theft.
 The borrower is still responsible for the replacement cost.